Rome

 Piazza Navona in Rome

-As night falls, take a leisurely stroll along the Tiber River and marvel at the illuminated bridges that span its waters.
+At night time I recommend you to take a stroll along the Tiber River and marvel at the illuminated bridges that span its waters.
 Absorb the magical ambiance of Rome at night as you bid farewell to this enchanting city, knowing that its timeless charm will stay with you forever.

 Things to Consider When Visiting Rome in a Day